How to Use DAX Studio for PowerBI; Everything You Should Know

 What can you do with DAX Studio in Power BI?

-• Learn DAX Language: DAX Studio not just helps you to author DAX queries and analyze the performance of your data models but also helps in learning the DAX language.
-You can explore the Query Builder available on the Home tab to learn more about DAX.
+• Learn DAX Language: DAX Studio helps you author DAX queries, analyze the performance of your data models, and learn the DAX language.
+To learn more about DAX, explore the Query Builder on the Home tab.

-• Optimize your Model Performance: VertiPaq Analyzer is a tool integrated with DAX Studio that allows you to easily optimize your model performance.
+• Optimize your Model Performance: VertiPaq Analyzer is a tool integrated with DAX Studio that allows you to optimize your model performance easily.
 It provides an immediate report of the data distribution and memory consumption and helps you resolve the issues.
-You can also run a measure in DAX studio and leverage the Server Timings tool to see how the formula is being interpreted.
+You can also run a measure in DAX studio and leverage the Server Timings tool to see how the formula is interpreted.

 • Visualize DAX “table” Functions: In DAX Studio, you can visualize the result of measures that contain a table function in DAX.
 This allows you to see the result table to check if the desired table is being produced.
 This functionality is not provided in Power BI Desktop.